Accredited facilitator for MoE-funded PLD

 - Supporting bi-lingual units to implement and review the implementation of kaupapa Māori

-Prior to joining Evaluation Associates, Ruth was a very effective classroom teacher and senior teacher in the primary and intermediate sectors.
+Prior to joining us, Ruth was a very effective classroom teacher and senior teacher in the primary and intermediate sectors.
 She recalls the powerful impact that assessment for learning had on improving her practice and on student achievement.
 This is central to her facilitation practice.

 Ruth recognises the importance of great leaders in schools.
 She works alongside school leaders to monitor goals for improvement from the school’s annual plan to leader and teacher inquiry goals.
 Ruth also supports leaders and teachers to analyse classroom practice and she works collaboratively with leaders to use this analysis to inquire into ways they can meet the identified needs of learners.

 Ruth enjoys working with leaders to strengthen partnerships between the kura and ākonga, whānau and local iwi.
 This also includes supporting kura to work with their communities to unpack what achieving success as Māori looks like.

 In her spare time Ruth enjoys paper-crafting and exploring new destinations, both at home here in NZ and abroad, and learning more about the history of each place and the people who have left their mark.

 These are some of the schools Ruth has worked with recently:

 - Clendon Park School

 "Working with Ruth on assessment and teaching as inquiry has resulted in accelerated progress for our students.
 The teaching as inquiry process is now well embedded in our school.
 Our teachers have deeper understanding of using data effectively to raise student achievement.
 We celebrate our students' achievements and progress.”

 Dudley Adams, Deputy Principal and leader of Te Whānau Awhina, Clendon Park school